awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-public-parameters-global-infrastructure.md

         },
 ```

-**View availability zone names only**
+**View Availability Zone names only**
-You can view the names of availability zones only by using the following command\.
+You can view the names of Availability Zones only by using the following command\.

 ------
 #### [ Linux ]